Dercum's disease: Signs and symptoms

 Other potential signs of the disease include:

 However, as it is unclear which symptoms are cardinal and which symptoms are minor signs in Dercum's disease, it is unclear which should be used as diagnostic criteria.
 Researchers have proposed a 'minimal definition' based on symptoms most often part of Dercum's disease: 1) Generalized overweight or obesity.
 2) Chronic pain in the adipose tissue.
 The associated symptoms in Dercum's disease include obesity, fatty deposits, easy bruisability, sleep disturbances, impaired memory, depression, difficulty concentrating, anxiety, rapid heartbeat, shortness of breath, diabetes, bloating, constipation, fatigue, weakness, and joint and muscle aches.
 Regarding the associated symptoms in Dercum's disease, only case reports have been published.
 No study involving medical examinations has been performed in a large group of patients.

 Causes

 There are no currently known causes of this disease.
 There are studies currently proposing several theories of the causes which include inflammation of the adipose tissue, nervous system malfunction and endocrine malfunction.
 None of the theories that are currently proposed have been found viable.
 Since little is known about Dercum's disease, there are currently no known modes of prevention.

-Mechanisms

-There are currently no known mechanisms for this disease.